Heterogeneous Multilayer Generalized Operational Perceptron: Proposed Method

 One can also identify three variants of the proposed algorithm.
 They are the following:

 \begin{itemize} \item \textit{Homogeneous Multilayer Randomized Network (HoMLRN)}: instead of a heterogeneous layer of GOPs, in this variant, all neurons in the same layer share the same operator set.
 A hidden layer starts with $n_{\min}$ neurons whose operator set is found by using RN in the operator set search procedure.
 Once the operator set of the starting $n_{\min}$ neurons is found, it is fixed for all other neurons in the same layer.
 At each progressive step, $n_i$ neurons with random weights are added to the current hidden layer, and the decision boundary is adjusted through linear regression.
-After the progression finishes, the final network structure is finetuned through BP.
+After the progression finishes, the final network structure is fine-tuned through BP.

 \item \textit{Heterogeneous Multilayer Randomized Network (HeMLRN)}: in this variant, the progressive learning procedure is similar to our algorithm, i.e., for newly added neurons, the algorithm searches for the best performing operator set by using RN.
-The only difference between this variant and our algorithm is that the synaptic weights are not finetuned during progressive learning but only after the final topology is found.
+The only difference between this variant and our algorithm is that the synaptic weights are not fine-tuned during progressive learning but only after the final topology is found.

 \item \textit{Homogeneous Multilayer Generalized Operational Perceptron (HoMLGOP)}: similar to HoMLRN and POP, this variant enforces the sharing of operator set within the same layer.
 The progressive learning in a hidden layer starts with $n_{\min}$ GOPs whose operator set is found via Randomized Network in the operator set search procedure.
-GOPs with the operator set similar to the starting $n_{\min}$ neurons are incrementally added to the current hidden layer.
+GOPs with the operator set the same as the starting $n_{\min}$ neurons are incrementally added to the current hidden layer.
 At each increment, the synaptic weights of newly added neurons are updated through BP instead of Randomized Network as in HoMLRN.
-After the progression of network structure, the final topology is finetuned as a whole. \end{itemize}
+After the progression of network structure, the final topology is fine-tuned as a whole. \end{itemize}

 It is clear that the aforementioned variants can be seen as simplified versions of our approach in certain aspects.
 Particularly, both HoMLRN and HeMLRN depend solely on Randomized Networks during progressive learning, which reduces a portion of computational cost induced by weights finetuning through BP.
 While Randomized Networks can be suitable to search for the functional form of newly added GOPs, we argue that it is necessary to further adjust the weights of the newly added neurons through BP to effectively exploit their representation power.
 Without the weight adjustment step interleaved with Randomized Network, both HoMLRN and HeMLRN are expected to progress towards having large hidden layers.
 Moreover, since the hidden layers rely only on random weights during the progression, the outputs of a hidden layer are not expected to be highly discriminative as an input to the next hidden layer, which might also lead to ineffective progression in depth.
 While HoMLGOP incorporates the weight finetuning step in the progressive learning procedure, this variant avoids the cost of searching for the optimal operator set when incrementally adding neurons.
 As a result, the homogeneity constraint in hidden layers might prevent HoMLGOP from learning compact hidden layers.